 As the President of the International Fencing Federation, Mr. Usmanov actively promotes the sport worldwide.
 He established the “For the Future of Fencing” and “Specialised Fund to Support Fencing Veterans” international charity foundations.

-Mr. Usmanov was a member of the Councils of the Sochi XXII Olympic Winter Games and XI Paralympic Winter Games, and is currently on the Board of Trustees of the Russian Olympian Sportsmen Support Fund.
-He supported Russia’s bid for the right to host the XXI FIFA World Cup.
+Since 2015, Alisher Usmanov has been a member of the International Olympic Committee’s Olympic Channel Commission.
+He is also part of the Russian independent public anti-doping commission, established in 2016, and is currently on the Board of Trustees of the Russian Olympian Sportsmen Support Fund.
+Mr. Usmanov supported Russia’s bid for the right to host the XXI FIFA World Cup.

 HEALTH AND EDUCATION